vukasinterzic/WorkTimeVisualizer/README.md

 # Known issues:
-* ISS1: button sometiems register multiple clicks.
+* ISS1: button sometimes register multiple clicks.
 This can probably be fixed by software debounce.
 * ISS2: if turned off, time since last full hour will be lost.
 One hour timer will start from 0 after turned off.
 * ISS3: no reset function, need to go up to 13 to reset (using button)
 * ISS4: This is not a bug it's a feature!
 I did not add EEPROM write after making changes with button.
 Therefore if button is pressed to set lights, and then turned off, that state will not be saved.
 Last saved change will be from when one hour passed.
 This is because EEPROM memory has a limited number of rewrites and holding button (or removing it completely) will generate a lot of fast changes.
 Therefore I did not add EEPROM write there to protect the accidental memory demaging.